muhammadahmad318/tourista-travel-planner-app/README.md

 Tourista is a React Native app that uses AI to generate personalized travel itineraries, manage bookings, and suggest destinations.
 Features include smart trip planning, budget management, and integration with Google Maps and Firebase.

-## Security Notice ⚠️

-**IMPORTANT**: This project has been updated to use environment variables for all API keys and sensitive configuration.
-Please ensure you:

-1. Never commit your actual API keys to version control
-2. Use the provided `env.example` file as a template
-3. Set up proper environment variables before running the app

 ## Getting Started